Coronavirus (COVID-19) Preparedness Information Learn More

 We want to assure our community that our providers and clinical teams are well-trained and prepared to manage outbreaks of viruses and infectious diseases, including the coronavirus.
 For more information on the virus, please contact the Buffalo Trace District Health Department or visit the Centers for Disease Control and Prevention website at www.cdc.gov.

-A complete list of frequently asked questions and answers about COVID-19 is available on the CDC website, by clicking here.
+A complete list of frequently asked questions and answers about COVID-19 is available on the CDC website.

 Page last reviewed: September 9, 2020